JacksonDoran/missile/README.md

+##Missile Launcher

-This project is a series of files that controls the thunder connector software through a raspberry Pi.
+**This project is a series of files that controls the thunder connector software through a raspberry Pi.
 This features multiple different pieces of code.
-The main one that I made controls the missile launcher through your keyboard.
+The main one that I made controls the missile launcher through your keyboard.**

  else if (key.name == 'left'){
     console.log("moved left");